Rapport sur l'état d'un élément inscrit sur la liste du patrimoine culturel immatériel nécessitant une sauvegarde urgente

 Programme Specialist for Culture

 Tel: + 976-99098237

 D. Participation des communautés à l'établissement du présent rapport

 Décrivez les mesures qui ont été prises pour assurer la plus large participation possible des communautés, des groupes et, le cas échéant, des individus ainsi que des organisations non gouvernementales pertinentes concernés pendant la préparation du présent rapport.

 Participation of communities in preparing this report

-Division of Intangible Cultural Heritage
+Coordination Officer for Policy Implementation of Intangible Cultural Heritage

-Center for Cultural Heritage
+Department of Cultural Heritage

 E. Signature au nom de l'État partie